Acanthodactylus harranensis

 Acanthodactylus harranensis, commonly called the Harran fringe-toed lizard, is a species of lizard in the family Lacertidae.
-The species is endemic to South-East Anatolia.
+The species is endemic to southeast Anatolia.

-Geographic range

-A. harranensis is native to Turkey, and is known only from the ruins of the ancient city of Harran.
-It may also occur in Syria and Iraq.
+Taxonomy

+The Harran fringe-toed lizard was formally described as a species in 2005 based on a male specimen collected from Harran, Turkey.
+It is named after the ancient town of Harran.

 Description

-A. harranensis is a relatively large and stout-bodied Acanthodactylus, with a tail more than 1.5 times body length, and a dorsal pattern consisting of irregular longitudinal dark and light stripes or a series of spots in juveniles.
+A. harranensis is a relatively large and stout-bodied Acanthodactylus, with a snout–vent length of 76.5–94.8 mm.
+The tail is more than 1.5 times the body length.
+The dorsal pattern consists of irregular longitudinal dark and light stripes or, in juveniles, a series of spots.

-Habitat

-The natural habitat of A. harranensis is in rocky areas.